WiIIManidis/agentwill/docs/phases.md

 - Phases Seed through IPO transition **automatically** when MRR crosses the threshold
 - Phase is checked at the start of every `make_decision()` call via `check_budget_status()`
-- Phase is also checked at the start of every `execute_action()` call — Will always uses the correct phase config
+- Phase is also checked at the start of every `execute_action()` call â Will always uses the correct phase config
-- Will cannot move backwards through phases — once a threshold is crossed it stays crossed
+- Will cannot move backwards through phases â once a threshold is crossed it stays crossed
-- Exit Prep **never** transitions automatically — it requires `exit_prep_triggered: true` in `state.json`
+- Exit Prep **never** transitions automatically â it requires `exit_prep_triggered: true` in `state.json`

 ---